-CSDIG 521 Acquired Disorders of Speech
+Acquired Disorders of Speech

 This course is a study of neurogenic disorders of adult speech, including assessment and management of apraxia and dysarthria.
-Offered summer.
+Offered fall.

-Acquired Disorders of Language 3 Credit Hours
+Acquired Disorders of Language

 This course is a study of acquired neurogenic disorders of adult language.
 Topics include assessment and management of aphasia, right hemisphere dysfunction, traumatic brain injury and dementia.
 Offered fall.